Planet10 Guitars

 “When I was young I wanted to play the guitar badly.
 Now that I'm older it's clear that I've succeeded.”

-― Me (stolen from somewhere)
+― Me (basic idea stolen from somewhere)

 At one point I thought about maybe doing some light lutherie after I retire from my job in computer technology, but I think I'll just stick to making instruments for myself and my own amusment.
-If I get inspired I might build a guitar here and there just for fun and then sell it if anyone's interested, but I don't want the pressure of dealing with marketing, selling, customers, orders, backlog, etc..
+If I get inspired I might build a guitar here and there just for fun and then sell it if anyone's interested, but I don't really want the hassles of dealing with marketing, selling, customers, orders, backlog, maintenance, etc..

 My Primary Instruments & Gear